 FULL-TIME STUDENTS ARE INELIGIBLE TO APPLY FOR THE TEACHING ARTIST ROSTER.

 Applications for the Teaching Artist Roster will be accepted twice a year during two cycle deadlines.
 The next round of application will be completed via our new online grants management system.
-The next deadline for application review will be October 2, 2017 – Cycle A or April 2, 2018 – Cycle B.
+The next deadline for application review will be October 16, 2017 (Extended for 2017) – Cycle A or April 2, 2018 – Cycle B.

 Applications and the supporting materials will be reviewed by the Commission’s Artist Roster panel comprised of artists and educators representative of different disciplines.
 The panel will review and evaluate each application on: overall application quality, artistic practice, instructional aptitude, curriculum and lesson planning, and program delivery.
 An evaluation rubric is provided for reference at the end of the application and the Teaching Artist Handbook.
 The Commission board makes the final decisions on those teaching artists included in the roster.

-- Applications for October 2,2017 will be submitted via our new online grants management system
+- Applications for October 16, 2017 (Extended for 2017) will be submitted via our new online grants management system

 Arts in Education Coordinator